Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 Root volumes

-When you deploy a VM, Sistemo now automatically creates a tracked root volume for it.
+When you deploy a machine, Sistemo now automatically creates a tracked root volume for it.
 No extra flags needed — it just works.

-sistemo vm deploy debian --name web --storage 5GB
+sistemo machine deploy debian --name web --storage 5GB

-That single command creates both the VM and a root volume named web-root with 5 GB of storage.
+That single command creates both the machine and a root volume named web-root with 5 GB of storage.

 Volume resize

 Need more space?
 Grow a volume without redeploying.
-Stop the VM, resize, start it back up.
+Stop the machine, resize, start it back up.

 sistemo volume resize web-root 10GB